Today we’ll learn “35 Short Questions and Answers- Plant Assets and Depreciation.”

 - Problem of ascertainment of the actual cost of production.

-Question-21: Which factors to be considered while determining depreciation?
+Question-21: Which factors are to be considered while determining depreciation?

-Answer: The following factors to be considered while determining depreciation.
+Answer: The following factors are to be considered while determining depreciation.

 - Total cost of assets